 One of humanities most profound questions is "are we alone".
 This continues to literally obsess much of humanity from the extremely diverse backgrounds and interests from scientific, philosophical and theological.
 Proof of the existence of other forms of life would greatly influence all of humanity.
-The great difficulty in finding life is that our physical exploration (planets physically explored) is woefully inadequate with a fractional search currently of order 10-20 since the number of planets, based on the recent Kepler data and the estimated number of stars, in our universe is estimated to be of order $10^{20-24}$ and we have visited of order unity planets.
+The great difficulty in finding life is that our physical exploration is woefully inadequate with a fractional search currently of order 10-20.
 For the foreseeable future we lack the ability to physically search much beyond this.
 With remote sensing, as has been the domain of traditional SETI programs, we can greatly expand this search fraction assuming that there are other civilizations with comparable or greater technological evolution to our own AND that such civilizations are actively seeking detection in parts of the electromagnetic spectrum we can search in.
 All such remote sensing searches require us to make assumptions that may have no basis in reality.
 Hence the great difficulty in converting searches to statements on the existence of life beyond our own.
 But it is all we have to go on and hence it should be pursued consistent with reasonable levels of effort.
 A detection would forever change humanity while an upper limit based on our assumptions has only a modest effect.
 This is truly a "high risk, high payoff" area of inquiry and always has been.
 As always we are "now" centric and "anthropomorphic" centric in that we expect all other advanced civilizations to be like minded in their desire to answer the same profound question AND to go about searching in a similar manner.
 However, if all civilizations "listened" but did not "speak" there would be a profound universal silence.
 Hopefully, other advanced civilizations do not share our relative silence.
 A serious and important question is to envision our time evolution of detection by other civilizations.
 Our ability to seriously ponder the issue of remote sensing of life has only become possible in the last 100 years.
-This represents about 1% of civilized human existence, less than 0.1% of total human existence, less than $10^{-7}$ of life on Earth and less than $10^{-8}$ since the first stars and galaxies formed.
+This represents about 1% of civilized human existence, less than 0.1% of total human existence, less than 10-7 of life on Earth and less than 10-8 since the first stars and galaxies formed.
 While predictions are fraught with uncertainty, especially those concerning the future, it is somewhat easier to look into the recent past at our technological progress in relevant areas.